willklein/design-system-success/slides.md

 -->
 ---
+layout: image
+image: trojan.jpg
+---

 <!--
 When our fifth major version came out in May of 2021, I would give my first release demo.
 We had significant changes to our component API.

 We bet the house on compound components.
-We would make our components not rigid and fixed, but flexible and adaptable. (need animated upgrade)
+We would make our components not rigid and fixed, but flexible and adaptable.

 We didn't expect everyone to understand this change though.
 Our code examples went from a single line to sometimes 30 lines of JSX.